• Home /

 Citations

-This article, "The DASH Act: $15,000 Tax Credit For First-Time Home Buyers" draws on the author's professional mortgage experiences and references information found at these authoritative websites:
+This article, "The DASH Act: $15,000 Tax Credit For First-Time Home Buyers," authored by Dan Green, is based on extensive professional mortgage experience and includes references to trusted sources such as industry-leading financial institutions and expert research from the following websites:

 Changelog